-Pad See Ew was always one of my favourite dishes to order out with golden, stir-fried, soy sauce-covered, caramelised rice noodles with just the right amount of char.
-This Pad See Ew recipe uses super simple pantry ingredients that rival the flavour of your local takeaway.
+Pad see ew was always one of my favourite dishes to order out with golden, stir-fried, soy sauce-covered, caramelised rice noodles and just the right amount of char.
+This Chicken Pad See Ew recipe uses super simple pantry ingredients that rival the flavour of your local takeaway.
 It is seriously simple and delicious.
-On the days we just can’t be bothered cooking, it is satisfying being able to make a meal at home in less time than what it would take to order takeaway, that is cheaper, that is healthier and most importantly that tastes even better!
+On the days we just can’t be bothered cooking, it is satisfying being able to make a meal at home in less time than it would take to order takeaway, which is cheaper, is healthier and, most importantly, that tastes even better!

 Chicken Pad See Ew

-Can Pad See Ew be made ahead of time?
+Can Chicken Pad See Ew be made ahead of time?

-Yes, you can refrigerate Pad See Ew for up to 3 days.
+Yes, you can refrigerate it for up to 3 days.
 Reheat in the microwave for when you need dinner on the table, fast!

 How do I stop my rice noodles breaking up?

 To stop rice noodles breaking up as you stir-fry them, use this simple method.
 To prepare your dry rice noodles, bring a medium-sized pot of water to the boil.
 Add the noodles and cook them until they are just softened and pliable.
-This takes between 2-3 minutes which is generally 3-4 minutes less than what the packet says.
+This takes 2–3 minutes, which is generally 3–4 minutes less than the packet instructs.
 Rinse and drain them immediately in cold tap water.
-They will still be firm in some parts which is okay; they will finish cooking in the pan.
+They will still be firm in some parts, which is okay, as they will finish cooking in the pan.
 Undercooking them using this method is a foolproof way of stopping the noodles going soggy and breaking apart in your stir-fry.

-What vegetables can I add to Pad See Ew?
+What vegetables can I add to Chicken Pad See Ew?

-Although this Pad See Ew recipe calls for Chinese Broccoli, a variety of vegetables work in this recipe!
-Try finely sliced capsicum, broccoli, carrot, baby corn, bean sprouts or shredded cabbage.
-Use up to 2 cups of vegetables of your choice in this recipe.
+Although this recipe calls for Chinese broccoli (gai lan), a variety of different vegetables work in this recipe!
+Try finely sliced capsicum (bell pepper), broccoli, carrot, baby corn, bean sprouts or shredded cabbage.
+Use up to 2 cups of the vegetables of your choice in this recipe.

 Print